Georgina and Vincent's Story

 It became apparent when a friend of mine went with a private organisation.
 She said, even though she got more money, there was no support there.
 And for me, support is the most important thing, and that's what we get.
 The support and training that I get is second to none and having someone on the other side of the phone from the local authority was just the best thing for me and our family.

-The location of the children was a huge factor, as I had my daughter's school run so the child would need to be in the local area.
+The location of the children was a huge factor, as I had my daughter's school run, so the child would need to be in the local area.
 The training providers are absolutely amazing.
 I've just been to a 10 week nurturing course with Anne.
 The things that lady doesn't know are not worth knowing!

 "Fostering is a very rewarding experience, obviously at times things can become challenging at times however opening your home and heart to a young person is truly the best gift of all.
 Our only regret is having is not taking that 1st step sooner!"